ramank775/SafetyAppDiscussion/README.md

 # Why another safety app, aren't there are already many?

-This intention of creating a new security app, as any of existing application doesn't really solve the problem Almost of these applications required
+This intention of creating a new security app, as any of the existing application doesn't really solve the problem Almost of these applications required

 * Reliable internet connection, as they continuously track the user